TotallyFine/learndir/readme.txt

 git is a free software and now it is edited by me.
 <<<<<<< HEAD
-and noe it is edited by me.
+and now it is edited by me.
 =======
 and noe it is edited by me.
 >>>>>>> feature1